 Where you have these reactions – you have a scorner, not a rebuker.
 Do they receive a negative reaction from their audience?
 Could it be their perverse mind and heart?
 He that is of a perverse heart shall be despised.
 An unjust man is abominable to the righteous, (Pr 12:8, 27).

 When a wise man has a controversy with a foolish man, the foolish man either rages or laughs, and there is no rest.
 (Pr 29:9 NASB)

 He who rebukes a man will afterward find more favor than he who flatters with the tongue (Pr 29:23).
-Likewise, the fruit of favor shows that rebuke was given.
+Likewise, the fruit of favor shows that rebuke was given (not scorning).
 This is what life-giving rebuke does (Pr 15:31).
 It doesn’t harm.
-Scorning mockers harm and their arrogance in this matter stirs up more strife (Pr 28:25).
+Scorning mockers harm and their arrogance in this matter stir up more strife (Pr 28:25; Mt 7:20).
 Scorners are known for many things like their tongue of fire that sets the people on fire (Jam 3:6; Pr 29:8).
-These scoffers stir up a coming destruction and wrath.
-This is the talk of their lips.
+These scoffers stir up a coming destruction and wrath (Pr 17:19).
+This is the talk of their lips (their speech betrays them).

 Now, determine what you are hearing; rebuke or scoffing (which comes from mockers)?

 Scoffers set a city afire [inflaming the minds of the people], but wise men turn away wrath.
 (Pr 29:8 AMPC)